robothaver/CCCP/Readme.md

 ## What is CCCP?

-CCCP (Complex Computer Controlling Program) is a compact program designed for your USB drive, packed with powerful features.
-Launch applications, create backups, generate files and much more, all from your portable drive.
+CCCP is a compact portable program designed for your USB drive, packed with powerful features.
+Launch applications, create backups, generate files, and much more, all from your portable drive.
 Experience convenience and productivity on the go with CCCP.

 ## Installation